 - 1. Radial distances indicate percentage of time of wind events. - 2.
-Wind speeds represent mean hourly wind speeds measured at 10 m above the ground.
+Wind speeds are mean hourly in m/s, measured at 10 m above the ground.

-4.4 Pedestrian Comfort Guidelines
+4.4 Pedestrian Comfort and Safety Guidelines

-Pedestrian comfort guidelines are based on mechanical wind effects without consideration of other meteorological conditions (i.e. temperature, relative humidity).
-The guidelines provide an assessment of comfort, assuming that pedestrians are appropriately dressed for a specified outdoor activity during any given season.
-Five pedestrian comfort classes and corresponding gust wind speed ranges are used to assess pedestrian comfort, which include: (i) Sitting; (ii) Standing; (iii) Walking; (iv) Uncomfortable; and (v) Dangerous.
-More specifically, the comfort classes, associated wind speed ranges, and limiting criteria are summarized as follows:
+Pedestrian comfort and safety guidelines are based on the mechanical effects of wind without consideration of other meteorological conditions (i.e. temperature, relative humidity).
+The comfort guidelines assume that pedestrians are appropriately dressed for a specified outdoor activity during any given season.
+Five pedestrian comfort classes are based on 80% non-exceedance gust wind speed ranges, which include (i) Sitting; (ii) Standing; (iii) Strolling; (iv) Walking; and (v) Uncomfortable.
+More specifically, the comfort classes and associated mean wind speed ranges are summarized as follows:

-- (i) Sitting: Mean wind speeds less than or equal to 10 kilometers per hour (km/h), occurring at least 80% of the time.
-The gust equivalent mean wind speed is approximately 14 km/h. - (ii) Standing: Mean wind speeds less than or equal to 14 km/h, occurring at least 80% of the time.
-The gust equivalent mean wind speed is approximately 20 km/h. - (iii) Strolling: Mean wind speeds less than or equal to 17 km/h, occurring at least 80% of the time.
-The gust equivalent mean wind speed is approximately 25 km/h. - (iv) Walking: Mean wind speeds less than or equal to 20 km/h, occurring at least 80% of the time.
-The gust equivalent mean wind speed is approximately 30 km/h. - (v) Uncomfortable: Uncomfortable conditions are characterized by predicted values that fall below the 80% target for walking.
-Brisk walking and exercise, such as jogging, would be acceptable for moderate excesses of this guideline. - (vi) Dangerous: Gust equivalent mean wind speeds greater than or equal to 90 km/h, occurring more often than 0.1% of the time, are classified as dangerous.
-From calculations of stability, it can be shown that gust wind speeds of 90 km/h would be the approximate threshold wind speed that would cause an average elderly person in good health to fall.
+- (i) Sitting: Mean wind speeds less than or equal to 10 kilometers per hour (km/h). - (ii) Standing: Mean wind speeds less than or equal to 14 km/h (i.e. 10-14 km/h). - (iii) Strolling: Mean wind speeds less than or equal to 16 km/h (i.e. 14-16 km/h). - (iv) Walking: Mean wind speeds less than or equal to 20 km/h (i.e. 16-20 km/h). - (v) Uncomfortable: Uncomfortable conditions are characterized by predicted values that fall below the 80% target for walking.
+Brisk walking and exercise, such as jogging, would be acceptable for moderate excesses of this guideline.